timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 152-ENERGY INDEPENDENCE AND SECURITY/SUBCHAPTER IX-SMART GRID/SUBCHAPTER IX-SMART GRID.md

     * (C) to facilitate the integration of advanced technologies in existing electric networks to improve system performance, power flow control, and reliability;

-    * (D) to demonstrate protocols and standards that allow for the measurement and validation of the energy savings and fossil fuel emission reductions associated with the installation and use of energy efficiency and demand response technologies and practices; and
+    * (D) to demonstrate protocols and standards that allow for the measurement and validation of the energy savings and fossil fuel emission reductions associated with the installation and use of energy efficiency and demand response technologies and practices;

-    * (E) to investigate differences in each region and regulatory environment regarding best practices in implementing smart grid technologies.
+    * (E) to investigate differences in each region and regulatory environment regarding best practices in implementing smart grid technologies; and

+    * (F) to encourage the commercial application of advanced distribution automation technologies that exert intelligent control over electrical grid functions at the distribution level to improve system resilience.

 * #### (3) Demonstration projects
   * #### (A) In general